 To request proper and effective means of giving young people in town and country an education that will be solid and useful to religion and to the state.

-Admission of the deputies of all classes of clergy to all ecclesiastical assemblies, national and provincial, as well as to the political assemblies of this province; and, in these assemblies, a proportional and adequate representation of the Third Estate.
+Admission of the deputies of all classes of the clergy to all ecclesiastical assemblies, national and provincial, as well as to the political assemblies of this province; and, in these assemblies, a proportional and adequate representation of the Third Estate.

 To ask for implementation of the canons against holding benefices in plurality.